thindil/steamsky/bin/doc/MODDING.md

 in *data* directory and edit `value` attribute of tag `alchemytools`.
 Value must be existing item type.

-## Drinks type
-To change which item type is used for reduce thirst, open file *game.dat* in *data* directory and edit `value` attribute of tag `drinkstype`.
-Value must be existing item type.

 ## Corpse index
 To change which item is used as a body for dead, open file *game.dat* in *data* directory and edit `value` attribute of tag `corpseindex`.
 Value must be